Last updated on May 18th, 2020

 Sometimes, due to bad or misaligned handwritten notes, it becomes very hard to read the card correctly.
-As a precaution, copy the schedule to an excel sheet or word file and fill in all the details, take a printout and get it signed and stamped by paediatrician.
-As a guide, you can take a look at the immunisation schedule published by Indian Academy of Pediatrics or the one published on Indian Ministry of Health and Family Welfare.
+As a precaution, copy the schedule to an excel sheet or word file and fill in all the details, take a printout and get it signed and stamped by a paediatrician.
+As a guide, you can take a look at the immunisation schedule published by the Indian Academy of Pediatrics or the one published on Indian Ministry of Health and Family Welfare.

 Updating Immunisation Details In Australia

 When you move to Australia, visit your local doctor, commonly known as General Practitioner(GP) here, with your child’s overseas vaccination record.
 You can also do the same by visiting your local council too (akin to the municipal corporation in India).
 He or she will then check those overseas vaccination details against Australia’s National Immunisation Program Schedule(NIPS).
 You can find the schedule on National Immunisation Program website.

 If there are any vaccines which are missing or due, they will advise you as to when your child can have them.
 In my case, GP gave three vaccines to my daughter regarding Hepatitis B, Meningococcal and Measles.
 Thankfully vaccines for children are provided free of cost by Australian Government, so there is no out of pocket expense to you.